nickbrandt/GitLab/doc/user/group/saml_sso/index.md

 User synchronization for GitLab.com is partially supported using [SCIM](scim_setup.md).

 NOTE: **Note:**
-SAML SSO for groups is used only as a convenient way to add users and does not sync users between providers.
-Group owners will still need to manage user accounts, such as removing users when necessary.
+SAML SSO for groups is used only as a convenient way to add users and does not sync users between providers without using SCIM.
+If a group is not using SCIM, group Owners will still need to manage user accounts, such as removing users when necessary.

 ## Configuring your Identity Provider